NablaIP/pydbar/README.md

 [1] Mueller, J. L., & Siltanen, S. (2020).
 The d-bar method for electrical impedance tomography—demystified.
 Inverse problems, 36(9), 093001.
 [2] El Arwadi, T., & Sayah, T. (2021).
 A new regularization of the D-bar method with complex conductivity.
 Complex Variables and Elliptic Equations, 66(5), 826-842.
+[3] Vainikko, G. (2000).
+Fast solvers of the Lippmann-Schwinger equation.
+In Direct and inverse problems of mathematical physics (pp. 423-440).
+Springer, Boston, MA.
+[4] Knudsen, K., Mueller, J., & Siltanen, S. (2004).
+Numerical solution method for the dbar-equation in the plane.
+Journal of Computational Physics, 198(2), 500-517.